Shopify/identity_cache/README.md

 ## Note

 JRuby will not work with this current version, as we are using the memcached gem internally to interface with memcache.

-## Contributing

-Caching is hard.
-Chances are that if some feature was left out, it was left out on purpose because it didn't make sense to cache in that way.
-This is used in production at Shopify so we are very opinionated about the types of features we're going to add.
-Please start the discussion early, before even adding code, so that we can talk about the feature you are proposing and decide if it makes sense in IdentityCache.

-Types of contributions we are looking for:

-- Bug fixes
-- Performance improvements
-- Documentation and/or clearer interfaces

-### How To Contribute

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request

-## Contributors

-Camilo Lopez (@camilo)
-Tom Burns (@boourns)
-Harry Brundage (@hornairs)
-Dylan Smith (@dylanahsmith)
-Tobias Lütke (@tobi)
-John Duff (@jduff)
-Francis Bogsanyi (@fbogsany)
-Arthur Neves (@arthurnn)